bruab/garden/_notes/Quests are better than pitches.md

 If you sell design services to startups, a good quest might be "Talk to 50 founders about how they came up with their startup's logo."

 You can [[Start with friendlies]] and share this quest with them.
-(If your aunt knows a startup founder, she will certainly mention it to him.)
+(If your uncle knows a startup founder, he will certainly mention it to her.)

 Once you've had a few conversations, you can share this quest with a complete stranger and ask for their story.
 It's pretty easy, and maybe kind of fun, for them to help you in your quest.